krzbanas/personal-science/content/post/2019-05-03_3D_rendering.md

 """
 math = false
 +++

 This time some special effects in R. Perhaps it is not useful for scientific paper but may be perfect for the eye-catching graphics.
-Converting 2D plot (map in this case) is done with
+Converting 2D plot (map in this case) is done with `plot_gg` and `render_depth` functions from `rayshader` package.
+Additionally it is possible to create a short animation with `render_movie` function from the same package.

 ```r